electricimp/Firebase/README.md

 - [Firebase ID tokens](https://firebase.google.com/docs/database/rest/auth#firebase_id_tokens)
 - [Legacy tokens](https://firebase.google.com/docs/database/rest/auth#legacy_tokens)

 By default, the library is configured to use legacy tokens for authentication.
-This mode may be initialized with the *authKey* parameter in the library class’ constructor.
+This mode may be initialized by using the *authKey* parameter in the library class’ constructor.
 Set this parameter to `null` if you plan to use another authentication type.

-At any time, the current type of authentication may be changed by calling the *setAuthProvider()* method.
+At any time, the current type of authentication may be changed by calling [*setAuthProvider()*](#setauthprovidertype-provider).
 Please see the method’s description for more details.

 Full working examples for each type of authentication are provided in the [Examples](./Examples) directory.

 ### Optional Callbacks And Promises ###

-The methods *read()*, *write()*, *remove()*, *update()* and *push()* contain an optional *callback* parameter.
+The methods *read()*, *write()*, *remove()*, *update()* and *push()* all include an optional *callback* parameter.
 If a callback function is provided, it will be called when the response from Firebase is received.
-The callback takes two required parameters: *error* and *data*.
-If no error is encountered, *error* will be `null`.
-If Firebase returns a 429 error the library will now prevent further requests from being processed for at least 60 seconds, and an error will be passed to the callback’s *error* parameter.
+The callback function has two parameters: *error* and *data*.
+If no error was encountered, *error* will be `null`.
+If any error occurred, an error message will be passed to the callback’s *error* parameter.
+If Firebase returns a 429 error, the library will now prevent further requests from being processed for at least 60 seconds.

-As an alternative to passing in a callback, you can include the Electric Imp Promise library [GitHub](https://github.com/electricimp/Promise/).
-If the promise library is included, the methods *read()*, *write()*, *remove()*, *update()* and *push()* will return a promise if no callback is provided.
+As an alternative to passing in a callback, you can make use of Electric Imp’s Promise library [GitHub](https://github.com/electricimp/Promise/).
+If the Promise library is included and no callback is provided, the methods *read()*, *write()*, *remove()*, *update()* and *push()* will automatically return a promise.

 **To include the Promise library in your project, add** `#require "Promise.lib.nut:4.0.0"` **to the top of your agent code.**

 ### Constructor: Firebase(*instanceName[, authKey][, domain][, debug]*) ###

-The Firebase class must be instantiated with an instance name, and optionally an authorization Key, a custom Firebase domain and a debug flag.

 #### Parameters ####